|President Donald C. Katt, with support from faculty and staff, initiated the Barbara

 Barbara P. and Edward V. Marrott Scholarship

-Ann Marrott, SUNY Ulster's Dean of Community Relations and Enrollment Management, was a scholarship recipient in 1981.
+Ann Marrott, SUNY Ulster's Vice President and Dean of Enrollment Management, was a scholarship recipient in 1981.
 Knowing firsthand the differences awards can make for students, Ann established a scholarship in the name of her parents.
 In May of 1999, the first Marrott Scholarship was awarded.
 Ann's mother, Barbara, passed away in August of 1999, and her father, Ed, a great friend and supporter of the College Foundation, left to join Barbara in August 2012.
 In lieu of flowers, family and friends have made donations to the Marrott fund, enabling the fund to grow.
 SUNY Ulster students enrolled in a Health Care or Engineering program are eligible for this award.

 Freda and Richard Martens Memorial Scholarship

 This endowed scholarship was established by Jessica Thomson and her husband Peter in memory of Mrs. Thomson’s parents.
 The scholarship will be awarded to a full-time, second year returning student who is pursuing a course of study in any academic major and who has a cumulative grade point average of 3.0 or higher.
 Preference will be given to a student with a parent born outside the United States.

 Professor and Mrs. Lawrence Matson Earth Science Scholarship